 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where ferhodsite typically forms.
+Look in hydrothermal veins country, the host setting where ferhodsite typically forms.
 If you start seeing cobaltite, skutterudite, erythrite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.